Zubair-OP/Backend---Cohort-2.0/readme.md

 ## Current Direction

-I am now moving toward a more production-level architecture approach and trying to understand how real applications are structured, deployed, and maintained.
+I am now moving toward a more production-level architecture approach like microservices and Agentic Ai Systems and trying to understand how real applications are structured, deployed, and maintained.

 ## Contact / Notes